cadavre/iq_notify/README.md

         message: "{{ states.calendar.garbage_disposal.attributes.message }}"
 ```

-If there is anyone present – notify people that are present that today is the day of garbage disposal.
+If there is someone present – notify people that are present that today is the day of garbage disposal.
 We don't want to notify people that are away, because they wouldn't take the garbage out in front of the house.

 ##### Send notification to last person who just left home and this way armed the alarm.